Whether you’re having classes online or in person, you can grow as a club and a leader. The results will show how much you care about your members.

 - Key Club Advisor Guide — Use the monthly checklists and student officer job descriptions to manage the new school year.
 Stay up to date with Key Club International’s opportunities including the Youth Opportunities Fund grant for club service projects.

 - Youth Opportunities Fund — Start planning your next big service project and apply for a Youth Opportunities Fund grant ranging from US$100 to $2,000.
-Clubs and members can apply for this endowment from the Kiwanis Children’s Fund until October 15, 2020.
+Clubs and members can apply for this endowment from the Kiwanis Children’s Fund.
+There are two grant cycles in 2021-22, ending October 15 and March 1, respectively.

 - Virtual Key Leader — Virtual Key Leader is a self-guided program intended for high school students, but it’s appropriate for anyone age 13 and up.
 It incorporates lessons and videos that are not part of the in-person Key Leader programs, so even students who have participated in Key Leader will find something new to learn and enjoy.
 It is available free of charge.